Ahmedelkafrawy/socket.io-Chat/README.md

 # socket.io-Chat
-real time chat application using node.js and socket.io
+real time chat application based on nodejs and socketio using Express Framework